Menu

 Key points – How to overcome a fear of heights

-1. Recognise anxiety for what it is.
-Understanding the body’s fight-or-flight response will help you recognise and tolerate the bodily sensations caused by anxiety, and prevent you from misinterpreting them as something dangerous.
+1. Recognise and understand the symptoms of anxiety.
+Understanding the body’s fight-or-flight response will help you recognise and tolerate the unpleasant bodily sensations you might experience when you’re up high, and prevent you from misinterpreting them as something dangerous.

 Learn more